coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Tractability.md

 ## Poly-time Mapping Reducibility
 > $A$ is "polynomial time mapping reducible" to B (that is, $A \leq_p B$) if there is a polynomial time function $f$ where $w \in A$ iff $f(w) \in B$.

-That is, if you can find a polynomial-time function which maps the set of valid inputs for $A$ exactly to the set of valid inputs for $B$, then $A$ is reducible to $B$.
+That is, if you can find a polynomial-time function which maps the set of solutions for $A$ exactly to the set of solutions for $B$, then $A$ is reducible to $B$.
+Non-solutions should also map to non-solutions.

 ## Abstract and Concrete Inputs
 In the descriptions of problems, our inputs are **abstractly defined**.
 When making an algorithm, we need a **concrete** representation of our inputs, i.e. and actual representation that could be applied in a computer program.